 Here the Kimberley region is in its element, with dramatic gorges, seemingly enchanted waterfalls and rugged 4WD tracks.

 From Broome, it’s easy to reach Windjana Gorge – which is one of the best places in the country to see freshwater crocodiles – and Tunnel Creek, which is a network of underwater caves, with Aboriginal art and unique wildlife.
 If you wish to see these majestic beasts up close, book this guided tour with Get Your Guide.

 From these points of interest, you can loop back onto the highway to return to Broome.

-The Gibb River Road ends near the Northern Territory border; where you can reward yourself with a dip in an infinity pool overlooking Lake Argyle – Australia’s second largest lake!
+The Gibb River Road ends near the Northern Territory border; where you can reward yourself with a dip in an infinity pool overlooking Lake Argyle – Australia’s second-largest lake!

 A popular spot for cliff jumping, Gantheaume Point juts out into the ocean at the height of around eight metres.
 Also in the area are ancient dinosaur footprints!

-How To Get To Broome
+How to Get to Broome

 Many people visit Broome on a west coast road trip; sometimes it is the start or end of the trip, others it is a key stop on the way from Perth to Darwin.